 Technology and future of public utilities

 How does one get a larger audience to read their articles?
-Refer to something that almost everyone in the country has strong feelings for.
-Currently, this refers to the ongoing power cuts experienced by small and large businesses alike as well as public services such as hospitals and, of course, the domestic consumer.
+Refer to something that almost everyone in the country has strong feelings about.
+Currently, this refers to the ongoing power cuts experienced by small and large businesses alike as well as public services such as hospitals, and of course, the domestic consumer.

-With no end in sight, without higher costs, despite some optimistic claims to the contrary, it may be useful to look at how we can future-proof the countries energy supply.
-Not doing so will undoubtedly destroy our economy further, and cause untold hardship (already felt) to vulnerable people across our nation.
+With no end in sight, without higher costs, despite some optimistic claims to the contrary, it may be useful to look at how we can future proof the countries energy supply.
+Not doing so will undoubtedly destroy our economy further, let alone cause untold hardship (already felt) to vulnerable people across our nation.

-I would hazard a guess that, with the limited footprint of power supply in Malawi, our forecast in percentage terms would be far higher.
-The industry is under pressure to become more energy efficient, do a better job of conserving natural resources and reducing global carbon emissions.
+I would hazard a guess that with the limited footprint of power supply in Malawi that our forecast in percentage terms would be far higher.
+The industry is under pressure to become more energy efficient, do a better job of conserving natural resources and reduce global carbon emissions.

 The first is what is called the “smart grid”.
 This helps better maintain equipment, increase production, manage supplies, avoid outages, and identify safety hazards.
 Using sensors in IoT systems, the industry can build intelligent networks across their entire market region, which will enable them to understand and share peak loads, and monitor the electric grid in real time.

 These sensors allow physical assets to be connected to other machines, systems and people.
 The data collected from these sensors talking to each other will help them anticipate breakdowns (and therefore reduce outages), improve energy efficiencies, and meet customer needs more efficiently.

 The second area is in reference to “smart meters”.
 The “meter reader” that we know of now – would become extinct.
 Smart meters at every consumer site – be it business or consumer – would monitor power, (and other utilities such as gas and water consumption) in real time.